Computer and Uses of Computers

 The teacher could say the questions slowly and loudly.

-Children with Locomotor challenges, ASD, and learning difficulties could only demonstrate yes and no using placards.
+Children with locomotory challenges, ASD, and learning difficulties could respond using the yes and no placards.

 4. Computer – A very useful Machine

-The teacher has to discuss the uses of computers, places where a computer is used, and where it is not used in the classroom using graphic organisers.
+The teacher must discuss the uses of computers, the places where they are used, and where they are not.

 2. The teacher shows/projects the video on the screen.

-Ask students to give a thumbs up whenever they hear where a computer is used in the video
+Ask students to give a ‘thumbs up’ whenever they hear or see the word ‘computer’ in the video.

 Uses of Computer